 During the year ended December 31, 2022, operating activities used \$97.2 million of cash and cash equivalents, resulting from our net loss of \$105.9 million and cash used by changes in our operating assets and liabilities of \$7.4 million which was offset by non-cash charges of \$16.1 million.
-Net cash used by changes in our operating assets and liabilities for the year ended December 31, 2022 consists primarily of a \$2.5 million decrease in prepaid expenses and other current assets, a \$3.9 million decrease in accrued expenses and other current liabilities.
-The increase in accrued expenses and other current liabilities.
-The increase in accrued expenses and other current liabilities may primarily due to an increase in accrued compensation and benefit costs.
+Net cash used by changes in our operating assets and liabilities for the year ended December 31, 2022 consists primarily of a \$2.5 million decrease in prepaid expenses and other current assets, a \$3.9 million decrease in accrued expenses and other current liabilities, a \$3.1 million decrease in accounts payable, and a \$2.9 million decrease in current and non-current operating lease liabilities.
+The increase in accrued expenses and other current liabilities was primarily due to an increase in accrued compensation and benefit costs.